carloheissen/carloheissen.github.io/talks.markdown

 ## Upcoming:

-- Lectures at the GGI school on [Asymptotic Symmetries and Flat Holography](https://www.ggi.infn.it/showevent.pl?id=511) (GGI, Florence, May 2025)
 - Talk at [PLANCK 2025](https://indico.dfa.unipd.it/event/1200/) (Padua, May 2025)
 - Talk at meeting on [Waveforms and Tests of General Relativity](https://indico.ijclab.in2p3.fr/event/11680/overview) (Meudon, June 2025)
 - Talk at the [French Strings Meeting 2025](https://indico.in2p3.fr/event/34664/overview) (Tours, June 2025)